gardener/gardener/docs/concepts/gardenlet.md

 ## Control Loops

 The gardenlet consists out of several controllers which are now described in more detail.

-⚠️ This section is not necessarily complete and might be under construction.

 ### `BackupEntry` Controller